NaPiZip/Online-course-notes/Software_architecture_and_design/README.md

 <p align="center">
 <img src="https://raw.githubusercontent.com/NaPiZip/Udacity_notes/master/Software_architecture_and_design/Images_and_diagrams/P2L1/ClassDiagram_example_general_components.JPG" alt="Class diagram example"/></p>

 The center of the image shows the class `Counter`, which has an attribute called `counter` of the type integer, the red minus is indicating that this attribute is private.
 The `Counter` class also has several methods/operations which are public, the operation `set` takes a input parameter called `aCounter` of type integer.
 The class `Pile` has a relationship of type *dependency* of the class `Counter`, meaning `Pile` uses the class `Counter`.
-On the other side `Counter` has a *association* to `leave`, this means `Leave` is affection `Counter`. `Leave` is also a *generalization* of the `Tree` class, it's a kind of class of `Tree`.
+On the other side `Counter` has a *association* to `leave`, this means `Leave` has an association with `Counter`. `Leave` is also a *generalization* of the `Tree` class, it's a kind of `Tree`.
 More details can be found on [Wikipedia](https://en.wikipedia.org/wiki/Class_diagram), since the above diagram does not contain all elements such as *aggregations* and *compositions*.

 Object diagram<br>
 The object diagram is similar to the class diagram, the only major difference is the fact that the object diagram is referring to instances of particular class objects.